Franzdomingo/llm_metadata_scraper/logs/chatbotlogs.md

 # Chatbot Development Logs

+## 2025-10-12: Fixed run_all_spiders to support sequential spider execution (Franz Phillip G. Domingo)

+- Fixed critical bug where kaggle_metadata spider failed when running all spiders in sequence
+- Replaced CrawlerProcess with CrawlerRunner in run_all_spiders() method to support multiple sequential spiders
+- Added Twisted reactor integration using defer.inlineCallbacks for proper async execution
+- Implemented automatic input file detection for kaggle_metadata spider (uses most recent kaggle_links output)
+- Added intelligent spider dependency handling (kaggle_metadata now automatically receives kaggle_links output)
+- Imported CrawlerRunner and Twisted reactor/defer modules to main.py
+- Changed from individual process.start() calls to single reactor.run() with sequential crawling
+- Fixed "ReactorNotRestartable" error that occurred when trying to run multiple spiders
+- Enhanced spider sequencing to properly wait for each spider to complete before starting the next
+- Added informative logging to show which input file is being used for dependent spiders

 ## 2025-10-08: Modularized selector configuration and refactored scraping logic (Franz Phillip G. Domingo)

 - Created `selectors_config.py` module to centralize all CSS/XPath selectors used for web scraping